stabilaprotocol/documentation-en/docs/faq/index.md

 When the amount of votes you get ranks into top 21, you will become a GOV.

-### 21 SRs shares the block producing reward equally or by their computing power?
+### 21 GOVs shares the block producing reward equally or by their computing power?

 It has nothing to do with computing power.
 The reward is a fixed 32 STB for each block produced.